ietfsched/ietfsched/dev-docs/REGRESSION_TEST_PLAN.md

 **Objective**: Verify starring functionality

 **Tests**:
-- [ ] Star button is visible in session detail
+- [x] Star button is visible in session detail (`testStarButtonIsVisible`)
   - Open "tls" session detail
   - Verify star button (CheckBox) is visible in header
   - Verify star button is clickable
-- [ ] Can star a session
+- [x] Can star a session (`testCanStarSession`)
   - Click star button to star the session
+  - Uses `DatabaseUpdateIdlingResource` to wait for async database update
   - Verify star button state changes to checked
-  - Verify visual indicator (star filled)
-- [ ] Starred session appears in Starred list
+- [x] Starred session appears in Starred list (`testStarredSessionAppearsInList`)
-  - Navigate back to home
+  - Navigate back to home (handles multiple back presses)
   - Click "Starred" button
+  - Uses `ListQueryIdlingResource` to wait for list query
-  - Verify "tls" session appears in starred list
+  - Verify "tls" session appears in starred list using `onData()`
-  - Verify star indicator is visible in list item
-- [ ] Can unstar a session
+- [x] Can unstar a session (`testCanUnstarSession`)
   - Open "tls" session detail again
   - Click star button to unstar
+  - Uses `DatabaseUpdateIdlingResource` to wait for async database update
   - Verify star button state changes to unchecked
   - Navigate to Starred list
-  - Verify "tls" session no longer appears (or appears unstared)
+  - Uses `ListQueryIdlingResource` to wait for list query
+  - Verify starred list is displayed (may be empty after unstarring)

 **Test Data**: Requires "tls" session, may need to clean up starred state between tests